quii/learn-go-with-tests/intro-to-generics.md

 ```

 The tests should now compile and pass.
-The output will be a bit ropey because we're using the integer `%d` format string to print our messages, so change them to the general `%+v` format for a better output of the value's field name.
+The output will be a bit ropey because we're using the integer `%d` format string to print our messages, so change them to the general `%+v` format for a better output of any kind of value.

 ### Tradeoffs made without generics